 - 4.3.1.
-All serious incidents should undertake a full comprehensive RCA and will be investigated by someone trained in these methodologies and supported by the Quality & Safety Team. - 4.3.2.
+Family engagement must be front and centre of any serious incident investigation, remembering that the family liaison may be handled by patient relations if the incident is the subject of a complaint or concern.
+Terms of reference should be established very early on in the process, and family's concerns taken into consideration when establishing the boundaries of the review. - 4.3.2.
+Close liaison with either the Trust duty of candour coordinator, or patient relations coordinator should be maintained through the period of investigation and regular updates provided as to progress and any unforeseen delays. - 4.3.3.
+For all serious incidents, a full comprehensive RCA should be undertaken, and the incident will be investigated by someone trained in these methodologies and supported by the Quality & Safety Team. - 4.3.4.
 The Investigations & Learning Policy outlines the level of investigation determined to be appropriate for a serious incident and this will always be a grade 1 investigation.
 This is the highest level of investigation determined locally by the Trust and conforms with the national guidance on conducting a comprehensive investigation.
-Where appropriate the serious incident may require independent investigation and this will be determined on a case by case basis. - 4.3.3.
-The investigation will be led by a Lead Investigator with input from a multi-disciplinary team made up of key specialists from across the organisation.
-The Lead Investigator will either be the Trust's Serious Incident Investigator or other appropriate individual.
-The investigator should be trained in RCA methodology and/or supported by an expert from the Quality & Safety Team who is suitably trained. - 4.3.4.
-The investigation will look to establish the facts of the serious incident and identify appropriate learning.
+Where appropriate, the serious incident may require independent investigation and this will be determined on a case by case basis.

-4.3.5.
-A RCA toolkit will be provided to the investigator to assist in this methodology and a guide will also be issued to assist the investigator in completing the investigation & learning report which can be found in the Investigations & Learning Policy.
+- 4.3.5.
+The investigation will be led by a Lead Investigator, with input from a multi-disciplinary team made up of key specialists from across the organisation.
+The Lead Investigator will either be one of the Trust's Serious Incident Investigators or another appropriate individual.
+The investigator should be trained in RCA methodology and/or supported by an expert from the Quality & Safety Team who is suitably trained. - 4.3.6.
+The investigation will look to establish the facts of the serious incident and identify appropriate learning. - 4.3.7.
+A RCA toolkit or After Action Review (AAR) template will be provided to the investigator to assist in this methodology and a guide will also be issued to assist the investigator in completing the investigation and learning report which can be found in the Investigations & Learning Policy. - 4.3.8.
+In cases where an After-Action Review (AAR) approach is taken, principles of the World Health Organization will be followed and guidance applied from NHS England in managing serious incidents during the global pandemic.
+Administration for the AAR process will be centralised within the Trust Quality and Safety function and attendance at the AAR event will be mandated to those involved in the timeline and/or representatives with enough knowledge of the incident to be able to provide valuable insight.